 Figure 3 Individual pain scores (Leuven Neonatal Pain Score, range 0-14) as collected following iv paracetamol (20 mg/kg) administration.
 Only observations in 19/60 treated with iv paracetamol (monotherapy) while included in the PARANEO study were reported[10].

-Figure 4 Paracetamol metabolism in the human, hereby indicating the changes in paracetamol drug metabolism at delivery and in early infancy
+Figure 4 Paracetamol metabolism in the human, hereby indicating the changes in paracetamol drug metabolism at delivery and in early infancy.

 Table 1 Median paracetamol clearance estimates as reported in different cohorts of adults